enthus1ast/nimDownloadGrist/readme.md

 # CONFIGURATION

+(Since version 0.4.0) downloadGrist supports config dirs.
+So there are three locations where the config is read from.

+1. From the old file `config.ini` next to the executable (old 0.3 behavior)
+2. From the old file `downloadGrist.ini` in the OS's config folder (appdata or .~/.config)
+3. From all configs in the `downloadGrist/*.ini`  folder.

 The configuration files are stored in the users `.config/downloadGrist/` dir on linux.

+And in `%APPDATA%\downloadGrist\` on windows.

 One can create multiple config files, they must end with `.ini`

 so for example:

+- `Downloads/downloadGrist/config.ini"
+- `.config/downloadGrist.ini`
 - `.config/downloadGrist/foo.ini`
 - `.config/downloadGrist/baa.ini`